- Prices between £2899 - £3099

 Wild swim an underwater kingdom

-Today we’ll explore Sac Actun, the world’s largest underwater cave spanning 215 miles.
+Today we’ll explore some of the local cenotes of Tulum.
 It’s brimming with remnants of the long-lost past, from prehistoric sloth remains to Mayan war shrines, along with a rich ecosystem of fauna and tropical fish.
 See the bright sunlight streaking through the water as you snorkel through hidden caverns and underwater rock formations as we explore a range of local cenotes.
-To top off a magical day we’ll dine back at the hotel and join the bartender for a private tequila tasting.Read more
+To top off a magical day we’ll dine back at the hotel with a private tequila tasting.Read more